 Immune health: Gaia Herbs Black Elderberry Syrup

 “Unfortunately, the world of vitamins and supplements is not easy to navigate,” says Lana Dvorkin Camiel, PharmD, a professor of pharmacy practice at Massachusetts College of Pharmacy and Health in Boston.
 “Gaia Herbs sells natural products that have fewer steps in the manufacturing process.
 Gaia Herbs Black Elderberry Syrup is used for a healthy immune system, and you can take it at the first sign of cold or flu.”
-Many experts swear by elderberry syrup—and here are 16 vitamins and supplements doctors take regularly.
+Many experts swear by elderberry syrup—here are 16 vitamins and supplements doctors take regularly.

 Joint health: Terry Naturally Vitamins CuraMed